ccervigon/poll_creator/README.md

 Method of use
 -------------

-### Dependecies
+### Dependencies

 * MySQL database with information obtained of the project.
-You must use the CVSAnalY tools to obtain the information (https://github.com/MetricsGrimoire/CVSAnalY).
+You must use the VizGrimoireR tools to obtain the information (https://github.com/VizGrimoire/VizGrimoireR).

 * Python 2.7